sgundava/DConfusion/README.md

 ```

 # Roadmap
-This is the initial release (v0.1) of dconfusion, and we plan to add more features in future releases.
+This is the initial release (v0.2) of dconfusion, and we plan to add more features in future releases.
 Some potential features include:
 - Additional statistical metrics (e.g., accuracy, precision, recall, F1 score)
-- Support for multi-class classification
 - Integration with popular machine learning libraries

 # Contributing